ShinChven/git-gpt/README.md

 - `--base`: The alternative OpenAI host.
 - `--model`: The model to use for generating messages.
 - `--lang`: Target language for the generated message (default is 'en').
-- `--issue-max-tokens`: The maximum number of tokens to use for the issue prompt.
+- `--max-tokens-quality`: Maximum number of tokens for quality module responses.
-- `--changelog-max-tokens`: The maximum number of tokens to use for the changelog prompt.
+- `--max-tokens-issue`: Maximum number of tokens for issue module responses.
-- `--quality-check-max-tokens`: The maximum number of tokens to use for the quality check command.
+- `--max-tokens-changelog`: Maximum number of tokens for changelog module responses.

 ## Usage